“Great software is invisible.”

 Proficient in many native and web languages and technologies, Rob has served as a core member of technical teams at Panasonic, Henkels & McCoy, and Electronic Warfare Associates, and he operated a successful freelance web development partnership for over 10 years.
 He has also led software quality assurance efforts for several projects, developing tailored test plans and procedures and tracking test coverage and defects.

-Rob’s primary interests in software design are creating simple, elegant user experiences, writing maintainable and well-documented code, and improving software engineering processes.
+Rob’s primary interests in software design are creating simple, elegant user experiences, writing concise and maintainable code, and improving software engineering processes.